stuskeer/session-tracker/README.md

    AWS_SECRET_ACCESS_KEY=dummy
    DYNAMODB_REGION=us-east-1
    DYNAMODB_ENDPOINT=http://192.168.1.49:8000
+   SESSION_SECRET=your-secret-key-change-in-production
    ```
+   **Note:**
-   **Note:** Replace `192.168.1.49` with your Raspberry Pi's IP address, or use `http://localhost:8000` if running DynamoDB Local on the same machine.
+   - Replace `192.168.1.49` with your Raspberry Pi's IP address, or use `http://localhost:8000` if running DynamoDB Local on the same machine.
+   - Replace `SESSION_SECRET` with a secure random string for session encryption.

 ## Setting up DynamoDB Local on Raspberry Pi (Docker)